Bedtime Stories for Ghosts

 with my bow and arrow,

-— from the English nursery rhyme “Who Killed Cock Robin?” published c.
+I killed Cock Robin.— the English nursery rhyme “Who Killed Cock Robin?” published c.
 1744

 What is silent reading but a private, intimate act?
 Just you, alone in your head, and a text.
 Fingers on the page.
 Quiet breath.
 Mind moving at its own speed, thoughts wandering and returning.
 Poaching ideas.
 But reading doesn’t start out that way.
 Reading starts with a connection.
 Child and adult, most often.
 Reading happens aloud, expelling air, sounds, letters, words forming concepts.
 We learn language and reading through stories of animals.
 The sheep goes baaa.
 The cow goes moo.
 The Little Rabbit.
 The Hungry Caterpillar.
 Bambi.
 Black Beauty.
 Reading connects us to others, to things beyond ourselves.
 Held in a lap, listened to from a bed, and, then, later, alone, your eyes on a text, another’s ideas mixing with your mind.